-I am broadly interested in pollinator and pollination ecology, population genetics, movement ecology, and fire ecology.
+I am broadly interested in pollinator and pollination ecology, conservation genetics, movement ecology, and fire ecology.
 In my research, I attempt to combine elements of all of these areas.

 Bumble Bee Movement